 How to Clean Your Car Air Filter

-It’s important that you clean your car air filter every 15,000 miles or more often if you live in more polluted areas or near dusty roads, to prevent too much of this dirt and debris from entering the engine.
+It’s important that you clean your car’s air filter every 15,000 miles or more often if you live in more polluted areas or near dusty roads, to prevent too much dirt and debris from entering the engine.
 The build-up will eventually result in a loss of engine performance and reduced fuel economy.
 If you notice a decrease in miles per gallon or acceleration, cleaning your air filter could be the solution.

 So, can you clean a car air filter yourself?
-Cleaning your car air filter is certainly something you can do at home, and it will make your vehicle run far more efficiently.
+Cleaning your car’s air filter is certainly something you can do at home.
+Plus it will make your vehicle run far more efficiently.
 The cost to replace an air filter can be expensive, so you will also be saving money by cleaning it yourself.

-- First of all, you will need to locate your car air filter by opening the hood of your car – it will be shaped like a rectangular box, near the top of the engine compartment.
+First of all, you will need to locate your car’s air filter by opening the bonnet of your car.
+It will be shaped like a rectangular box, near the top of the engine compartment.